Government House (Prince Edward Island): Use

-Government House is where members of the Canadian Royal Family and visiting foreign dignitaries are greeted and often stay while in Charlottetown.
-It is also where numerous royal and viceroyal events take place, such as the bestowing of provincial awards or inductions into the Order of Prince Edward Island, as well as luncheons, dinners, receptions, and speaking engagements.
-It is also at the royal residence that the lieutenant governor will drop the writs of election, swear-in new members of the Executive Council, and hold audience with her premier.
+Government House is the official residence of the lieutenant governor and his or her spouse and "also serves as a centre of official hospitality in the province" where many distinguished visitors to Prince Edward Island are entertained.
+Queen Elizabeth II and Prince Philip, Duke of Edinburgh stayed at the house during their royal visit in 1959.
+The house hosts events such as the bestowing of provincial awards or inductions into the Order of Prince Edward Island, as well as luncheons, dinners, receptions, and speaking engagements.
+It is also at the vice-regal residence that the lieutenant governor drops the writs of election, swears-in new members of the Executive Council, and holds audiences with the premier.

 The property is owned by the King in Right of Prince Edward Island and is open to the public for certain periods during the summer.

 Architecture and interiors

 The wood-frame building's architectural design is Georgian with echoes of the Palladian tradition.
 The two axis of the house converge on the main entrance hall, which has doric columns and pilasters and a double switchback stair leading to the second floor.
 The residence was designed by Yorkshire architect Isaac Smith, who also designed the Island's Colonial Building.